 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

 Facebook Groups provide a space to communicate about shared interests with certain people.
 You can create a group for anything—your family reunion, your after-work sports team, your book club—and customize the group’s privacy settings depending on who you want to be able to join and see the group.

 Facebook Groups are critical to Facebook’s long-term success.
 Facebook has a five-year goal to amass 1 billion meaningful group members.
 (There are already 1 billion group members, but “meaningful” groups are communities that become a key part of a user’s experience.)
 For many years, Facebook didn’t improve groups or support admins on a consistent basis.
 However, to align with its growth targets, it rolls out new features and improvements regularly.
+It will also remove features that don’t gain traction, for example, group stories have been terminated.
 Updates and enhancements are announced at developer conferences and on Facebook Newsroom.